lalawue/cincau/README.md

 ## Database

-as a minimalist web framework, default provide sqlite3 connection library [ffi_sqlite3.lua](https://github.com/lalawue/cincau/blob/master/cincau/db/ffi_lsqlite3.lua).
+as a minimalist web framework, default provide sqlite3 connection library.

 that may be enough for a small web site.